Is LinkedIn dying? An expert's observation on algorithm shifts, shadow-banning, and the creator exodus

 In fact, it often feels like the opposite is true.

-Earlier this year, I delivered a scathing speech to over 6,000 women in tech where I called out the corruption of the billionaire "broligarchy" using their tech platforms as mass media manipulation machines.
-The question I'm now asking myself is: Is LinkedIn really any different from the other boys?
+Earlier this year, I delivered a lightning talk to 6,000 women in tech where I called out the corruption of the billionaire "broligarchy" using their tech platforms as mass media manipulation machines.

 The Creator Exodus is here